BARDAVAL-JAGADEESH/Document-Scanner-System/README.md

 - Users can upload plain text documents.
 - Each document scan costs **1 credit**.
 - The system compares the uploaded document against the existing documents using a basic text matching algorithm (such as Levenshtein distance).
-- **Optional**: AI-powered matching using advanced technologies like OpenAI or Gemini can improve document comparison accuracy.

 ### 4. Admin Analytics
 - Admins have access to an analytics dashboard, where they can: